Muphet/Party-Finder/README.md

-# Party Finder Public Repository
+# 🎉 Party Finder Public Repository

-## Suggestions and bugs
+## 💡 Suggestions and bugs

 Create an issue and describe with as much details possible what is it that you want to suggest or are having troubles with.
-Please note that i am a single developer working on this project so issues might take a while to be addressed.

-## Communication Channels
+## 💬 Communication Channels

-Party Finder has an official Twitter account and discord server.
-You can also contact me through there.
+<iframe src="https://canary.discord.com/widget?id=851099370384130099&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 ## Donations